HOA Roof Cleaning Violation in Florida: How to Fix It Fast

 If You Need to Appeal Instead

 Sometimes the citation is premature or unfair — for example, you already scheduled a cleaning, the staining is minimal, or the HOA is enforcing inconsistently.
 In Florida, the HOA must follow a specific fining process: written notice, a 14-day notice of hearing, and a hearing before a committee of non-board members.
 To contest a notice, send a written response and request the hearing.
-Our HOA violation appeal letter guide walks through what to write, and our guide to violation cure periods explains your timeline.
+Our HOA violation appeal letter guide walks through what to write, our guide to violation cure periods explains your timeline, and our guide to Florida HOA notice requirements covers what the original citation itself needs to say to be valid in the first place.

 How to Keep Your Roof from Getting Cited Again